zthewriter/bench/Practice Docs/consultancy_mindset.md

 Always be respectful about it and come at it from a point of curiosity.

 The client usually provides documents regarding the project.
 The recommendation is to read all these documents and practice active listening.
 You will notice there are gaps in the information at times.
-Follow up on these gaos with the clients.
+Follow up on these goals with the clients.
 They will know you are listening and paying attention to the information they provided.

-Take initative to familiarize yourself with the project.
+Take the initiative to familiarize yourself with the project.
 Know what the client expects.

 Don't ask the client to redo work, but you can build upon previously asked questions to gain additional clarity.